joe-damore/close-other-tabs-item/README.md

 ## Usage
 Once this extension is installed and enabled, a _Close Other Tabs_ menu item will immediately be available when right-clicking on a tab.

 This menu item can be triggered using the `o` access key.
-This means that the _Close Other Tabs_ menu item can be invoked by right clicking a tab and pressing the `o` key on your keyboard, similar to versions of Firefox prior to v78.
+This means that the _Close Other Tabs_ menu item can be invoked by right-clicking a tab and pressing the `o` key on your keyboard, similar to versions of Firefox prior to v78.

 Pinned tabs do not get closed when using this menu item.